Skip navigation

 Causes

-The causes of benign essential blepharospasm are unknown, although the disorder likely results from a combination of genetic and environmental factors.
+The causes of benign essential blepharospasm are unknown, although the disorder is likely a result of a combination of genetic and environmental factors.
 Certain genetic changes probably increase the likelihood of developing this condition, and environmental factors may trigger the signs and symptoms in people who are at risk.

 Studies suggest that this condition may be related to other forms of adult-onset dystonia, including uncontrolled twisting of the neck muscles (spasmodic torticollis) and spasms of the hand and finger muscles (writer's cramp).
-Researchers suspect that benign essential blepharospasm and similar forms of dystonia are associated with malfunction of the basal ganglia, which are structures deep within the brain that help start and control movement.
+Researchers suspect that benign essential blepharospasm and similar forms of dystonia are caused by problems in the basal ganglia, which are structures deep within the brain that help start and control movement.

 Although genetic factors are almost certainly involved in benign essential blepharospasm, no genes have been clearly associated with the condition.
-Several studies have looked at the relationship between common variations (polymorphisms) in the DRD5 and TOR1A genes and the risk of developing benign essential blepharospasm.
-These studies have had conflicting results, with some showing an association and others finding no connection.
+Several studies have suggested that common variations (polymorphisms) in the DRD5 and TOR1A genes increase a person's risk of developing benign essential blepharospasm.
+However, other studies have found no connection between changes in these genes and a person’s risk of this condition.
 Researchers are working to determine which genetic factors are related to this disorder.

 Inheritance